Exterior view of a suburban home with a well-manicured lawn and blue sky.

 5. See What Other Employment Options Are Out There

-While it’s not always possible, switching jobs and landing a higher-paying salary can help you save money for your down payment.
+While it’s not always possible, switching jobs and landing a higher-paying salary can help you save money for a house.

 Browse job posting sites and salary comparison websites to see if you earn as much money as people who work in similar roles.
 If you discover your salary is below average, consider using your findings as leverage to ask for a raise or inquire about a promotion at work.